A Look Behind The Scenes At The Dike Of The Future

 With stricter legal requirements in place, based on the latest dike-safety knowledge, over 1500 kilometres of dike have now been strengthened, all over the country.
 The water boards and Rijkswaterstaat (the Directorate-General for Public Works and Water Management) are executing these duties via the High Water Protection Programme, which is also the principal source of funding for the 'Strong Lekdijk' project.

 Every single country in the world faces challenges concerning water, be it flooding, extreme drought or access to clean drinking water.
-"For this reason, it is vital that the UN's Water Conference brings these themes to the attention of the world and encourages countries to take action," says Reinoud van Oosten, Divisional Director of Infrastructure at RPS.
+"For this reason, it is vital that the UN's Water Conference brings these themes to the attention of the world and encourages countries to take action," says Reinoud van Oosten, Managing Director of Netherlands RPS.
 Having commissioned and directed the contracting firm Mourik Infra, we have been very active on the 'Strong Lekdijk' project in the areas of dike reinforcement, natural and recreational floodplains and conditioning research.

 Program Director Leon Nieuwland of the De Stichtse Rijnlanden Water Board, the body responsible for water management in the region, agrees.
 He reminds us of the most recent flooding in the Netherlands, Belgium and Germany, which claimed a number of lives.
 Calculations by the UK-based aid organisation Christian Aid showed that it was the second most expensive natural disaster in the world in 2021.
 "We have also observed major subsidence, that affects CO2 emissions but also has consequences for water safety.
 It will also affect groundwater: how are we going to ensure sufficient drinking water as well as ensuring the agricultural sector has the water it needs?
 These are serious challenges that are currently facing us."